 Other possible exemptions were any students who use Spanish at home as a native language with their family.
-This was determined based on Home Language Survey results, required by ublic chool.
+This was determined based on Home Language Survey results, required by the local public school.
 Of the control group, the English Language Development teacher is monitoring five students, although they are no longer considered English Language Learners.
 Therefore, these students were included in the data set.

 Two students from a local two-way immersion program also participated in the study abroad with the one-way immersion program for the first time.
-However, since the model used at a two-way immersion program is different at the one-way immersion, these students have been excluded from the data.
+However, since the model used at a two-way immersion program is different from at the one-way immersion, these students have been excluded from the data.
 Another student who participated in the four-week study abroad completed less than one week of the trip and voluntarily returned home early due to personal reasons.
 This student has also been excluded from the data.

 Hypothesis